 “Production operatives moving between different pieces of machinery to access or enter information is unnecessary motion,” says Kulauzovic.
 “With Industry 4.0, transferring and uploading data shouldn’t necessitate manual intervention.”

 “In the past, when setting up printers for production runs, and adding, modifying, or creating labels a person would have had to go around to every printer on a line and go through the process manually,” he continues.
 “With an automated coding solution from Domino, manufacturers can put all label management into a central location.
 A label is created or edited, from the central control point, and when it is needed it will be automatically sent to the required printer.”

-Cloud communications can also be utilised to avoid unnecessary motion and provide a remote overview of how different parts of a production line are working.
-Manufacturers who utilise the Domino Cloud, for example, can obtain real-time information on printer performance and production metrics from anywhere in the world.
+Cloud communications can also be utilized to avoid unnecessary motion and provide a remote overview of how different parts of a production line are working.
+Manufacturers who utilize the Domino Cloud, for example, can obtain real-time information on printer performance and production metrics from anywhere in the world.

 Coding automation, by definition, helps to remove extra processing waste – by automating manual tasks and streamlining production processes.

 Traditional manufacturing methods require manual processes in place to ensure that the right data is created and printed onto the right product.
 When creating a batch code, for example, a production operative would need to follow a procedure to create the data, and ensure that it is correctly printed: